 Keep Your Cool

 If one of your employees approaches you with bad news, don’t be quick to lose your composure.
 As leaders, you must learn how to manage problems on the construction site without taking your frustrations out on your employees.
 This goes for how you handle the messenger of bad news as well.
 Employees need to know that you can handle the pressures of the job without exploding.
-Besides, you don’t want your inability to manage conflict well to lead you into an employee-related dispute of which would require the intervention of a contractor attorney in Mobile, AL.
+Besides, you don’t want your inability to manage conflict well to lead you into an employee-related dispute of which would require the intervention of a Birmingham contractor attorney.

 Have an Open Door Policy